 We have chosen not to provide readers of this blog with a listing of all existing state IC laws because such a list is not often a worthwhile or reliable guide to determining whether a worker is an independent contractor or employee.

 Why?
 Because a test for IC status under a state’s wage and hour laws may differ from the test under the same state’s unemployment or workers’ compensation laws.
 Some states have statutory (legislative) definitions of employee vs. independent contractor status, other states use judicial tests.
 One of the most common statutory standards is an “ABC” test.
 Under those statutes, all of the prongs of a three-part test must be satisfied for a business to legally establish that a worker is an independent contractor.

 To make matters a bit more challenging, it is not uncommon for one state to have an “ABC” test with language very comparable, if not identical, to another state’s “ABC” test, yet be interpreted by the courts in each state dramatically differently.
 This can lead to differing results as to whether a particular worker is an independent contractor or not from one state to another.
 At least one state’s “ABC” law – Massachusetts – is particularly challenging to meet, although there are ways to satisfy even that state’s onerous IC test.
-Because state law tests for IC status vary so much, we have referred to them in some of our blog posts as a ”crazy quilt set of state IC laws.”
+Because state law tests for IC status vary so much, I have referred to them in some of the blog posts as a ”crazy quilt set of state IC laws.”

 These types of state statutory tests for IC status are generally regarded as more worker-friendly and more onerous to businesses than the “common law” or “economic realities” tests used by judges in interpreting and applying state IC laws in those states that do not have a statutory test.